Inside the FBI’s surge to solve violent crime on tribal lands | KRDO

 Formed in 2001, the team of victim specialists routinely deploys to critical incidents across the country aiding victims with crisis intervention support, emergency travel, and assistance in obtaining counseling and housing.

-In Operation Not Forgotten, FBI victim advocates with specialized training in the cultural sensitivities of Indigenous communities engaged with Native American crime victims to make them aware of their rights under the law and the numerous resources offered to aid in their healing, officials said.
+In Operation Not Forgotten, FBI victim specialists with training in the cultural sensitivities of Indigenous communities engaged with Native American crime victims to make them aware of their rights under the law and the numerous resources offered to aid in their healing, officials said.

 “Victim specialists engage one on one with victims, our tribal partners and the community to resolve cases [of] murdered and missing indigenous persons – women and children especially,” said Tapp, and “are present to see the closure, albeit heartbreaking at times.”